-U.S. EPA orders Amazon, eBay to stop selling unsafe COVID-19 products: Bloomberg
+U.S. EPA orders Amazon, eBay to stop selling unsafe COVID-19 products -Bloomberg

 The companies are required to remove the products from their websites and to certify that they have done so, the report said.

+“We are removing the products in question and are taking action against the bad actors who listed them,” an Amazon spokesperson said in an email statement.

+The company has developed specific tools for COVID-19 that scan product detail pages for any inaccurate claims that the company’s initial filters may have missed, the spokesperson added.

-The EPA, Amazon and eBay did not immediately respond to emailed requests for comment from Reuters.
+The EPA and eBay did not immediately respond to emailed requests for comment from Reuters.

 Reporting by Sabahatjahan Contractor in Bengaluru; editing by Jason Neely